Angel-125/Blueshift/ReleaseFolder/GameData/WildBlueIndustries/Blueshift/Readme.txt

 	WildBlueIndustries
 		Blueshift

+HOW TO FIX MISSING PART MODULES ERROR
+This update renames a number of Wild Blue Industries' part modules and may cause KSP to complain when you try to load your craft files.
+To fix this issue, follow the steps here: https://github.com/Angel-125/WildBlueCore/wiki/How-To-Fix-Missing-Part-Modules-Warning

 New Parts

 - S1 Multi-Segment Warp Coil: This part combines multiple S1 warp coil segments into one part variant to reduce warp coil part spamming.
 It offers 2, 4, 6, 8, and 10 segment variants, with appropriate increases in mass, cost, and performance.
 There are also "Midsection" versions to combine with other coils for truly long warp nacelles.
 - S2 Multi-Segment Warp Coil: This part combines multiple S2 warp coil segments into one part variant to reduce warp coil part spamming.
 It offers 2, 4, 6, 8, and 10 segment variants, with appropriate increases in mass, cost, and performance.
 There are also "Midsection" versions to combine with other coils for truly long warp nacelles.
 - Mk2 Multi-Segment Warp Coil: This part combines multiple mk2 warp coil segments into one part variant to reduce warp coil part spamming.
 It offers 2, 4, 6, 8, and 10 segment variants, with appropriate increases in mass, cost, and performance.
 There are also "Midsection" versions to combine with other coils for truly long warp nacelles.
+- S2 Contragravity Generator: This part represents the first step in gravitic technology.
+It can negate up to 95% of a planet's gravity, making it easier to launch a vessel into orbit.
+A single generator can negate up to 1g of a planet's gravity, but you can add multiple generators to counteract higher amounts of gravity.

 Changes